sky-music/sky-abc-python-transcriber/README.md

 python3 skytranscriber.py
 ```

-I am using a Mac, it would be just `python skytranscriber.py` on Windows I think.
+I am using a Mac, it would be just `python skytranscriber.py` on Windows.

-This changes the directory to your Desktop (or replace `cd Desktop` whatever location you've chosen e.g. `cd Documents/`), and then runs the file.

 ![terminal-with-instructions.png](https://github.com/t1-tracey/sky-python-transcriber/blob/master/images/terminal-with-instructions.png)

 3. Use QWERT, ASDFG, ZXCVB as the harp keyboard, and <kbd>(</kbd><kbd>)</kbd> for brackets.
 Spaces are allowed.
 Type a line, and press Enter each time you want to start a new line.